MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/StoredWater.md

 ms.author: cdmditeam
 ---

-# Stored water in CloudforSustainabilityWaterDataModel(StoredWater)
+# Stored water in Cloud for Sustainability water data model(StoredWater)

 The entity stores data related to the water stored within a facility.